-Led by the only true God and Father of all, Jesus Christ His Son and Their Spirit.
+Led by the only true God and Father of all, Jesus Christ His Son and The Holy Spirit.

 Pioneer Health and Missions has no creed but the Bible; but they hold to certain well-defined points of faith, for which they feel prepared to give a reason “to every man that asketh” them.